marcuslyons/codelyon/src/posts/enabling-iis.md

 keywords: "windows, development, IIS, services, dev"
 ---

 If, like me, you find yourself having to use Windows for development, some things can be confusing.
 One of which is Internet Information Services, or IIS.
+Coming from a Mac shop, I had never heard of IIS before.

 Which, we don't need to get into comparing it to different web servers like Apache or Nginx.
 If you'd like to read a little about the differences between it and Apache you can do so here (insert link here https://www.upguard.com/articles/iis-apache).